niteshg97/Multi-Class-Particle-Classifier-with-Machine-Learning./README.md

 This project demonstrates end-to-end model development for a physics classification problem using a real dataset (original CSV referenced in the notebook: `/content/drive/My Drive/pid-5M.csv`).
 The notebook:

-Data Set
+Dataset Source:

-This Large dataset is from Kaggle (https://www.kaggle.com/datasets/naharrison/particle-identification-from-detector-responses) ,a simulation of electron-proton inelastic scattering measured by a particle detector system.
+This large dataset is from Kaggle — [Particle Identification from Detector Responses](https://www.kaggle.com/datasets/naharrison/particle-identification-from-detector-responses), a simulation of electron-proton inelastic scattering measured by a particle detector system.

-* Loads and samples the data (50,000 rows sampled from the full dataset)
+* Loads and samples the data (50,000 rows from the full dataset)
 * Performs exploratory data analysis (correlations, scatter plots)
-* Trains five classifiers and a neural network
+* Trains five classical ML models and one neural network
 * Evaluates models on a held-out test set (10,000 particles)
-* Analyses per-class performance and highlights the effect of class imbalance
+* Analyzes per-class performance, highlighting class imbalance and rare-particle detection

 ---